For September 2024 entry into Year 7

-Applications for a September 2020 Year 7 place should be made using the Local Authority’s online admission form.
-The closing date is 31st October 2019.
+Applications are made using the Local Authority’s online admission form.
+The closing date was 31st October 2021.

 How do the admissions criteria work?

 The school has 210 Year 7 places.
-If more than 210 applications are received, priority will be given to children in accordance with the oversubscription criteria which can be found in the Admissions Policy.
-Didsbury High School does NOT have a catchment area, the tie-break is necessary to determine which children are admitted then children living nearest to the school will have priority.
+If more than 210 applications are received, priority will be given to children in accordance with the oversubscription criteria which can be found in the Admissions Policy below.
+Didsbury High School does NOT have a catchment area.
+If a tie-break is necessary to determine which children are admitted then children living nearest to the school will be given priority.

 How will I be told if my application is successful?

 What happens if my application is unsuccessful?

 All parents have a statutory right of appeal to an Independent Appeal Panel.
-For more information please see the Admission Policy.
+For more information please see the Admission Policy below.

 Do you have a waiting list?

-Yes, and it will be open to any parent to ask for his or her child’s name to be placed on the waiting list, following an unsuccessful application.
+Yes, and it will be open to any parent/carer to ask for his or her child’s name to be placed on the waiting list, following an unsuccessful application.
 Vacant places will be allocated to children on the waiting list in accordance with the oversubscription criteria in the Admissions Policy.

 Do you have a entrance exam?

-No, Didsbury High School is a non-selective fully comprehensive school for 11-16 children.
+No, Didsbury High School is a non-selective fully comprehensive school for age 11-16 children.
 Academic entry criteria for the Sixth Form will be set and reviewed on an annual basis.